 Bandha Yoga

 Bandha Yoga is an energetic lock that contains the prana.
 There are three bandhas Jalandhar, Mula, and Uddiyana.
-Bandhas are basically muscular contractions that help you to breathe, focus on your awareness, keep your body strong.
+Bandhas are basically muscular contractions that help you to breathe, focus on your awareness, and keep your body strong.

 1. Jalandhar Bandha